JoegottabeGitenme/JoeGCServices/docs/src/architecture/data-flow.md

 ## Ingestion Flow

-The ingestion pipeline fetches data from NOAA, parses it, shreds it, and stores it in the catalog.
+The ingestion pipeline fetches data from NOAA, parses it, converts it to Zarr V3 format with multi-resolution pyramids, and stores it in MinIO with metadata in PostgreSQL.

 ### High-Level Ingestion Flow